Free Case Evaluation

 - Review all appropriate records, including timecards and video footage, to determine what really happened.

-A McGowan, Hood & Felder, LLC, a South Carolina nursing home abuse lawyer determines whether any state or federal regulations were violated.
+A McGowan, Hood, Felder & Phillips, LLC, a South Carolina nursing home abuse lawyer determines whether any state or federal regulations were violated.
 Because nursing homes need to be licensed, we review all inspection and licensing records for noncompliance.
 If we suspect there has been abuse or neglect, one of our South Carolina nursing home abuse attorneys contacts the South Carolina Department of Health and Environmental Control to initiate an investigation.

 An experienced South Carolina lawyer protects the rights of nursing home residents

 South Carolina residents need to make sure they continually check on their loved ones who are in nursing homes for signs of abuse or neglect.
 If you suspect a senior is not being treated properly, contact a law firm with the experience and skill to protect the nursing home resident.
-At McGowan, Hood & Felder, LLC, the safety of nursing home residents is our mission.
+At McGowan, Hood, Felder & Phillips, LLC, the safety of nursing home residents is our mission.